 There is nothing that compares to the freedom of the open road, especially when following it takes you to some of the most magnificent scenery and interesting places in the United States.

-Plan Your RV Road Trip Carefully to Get The Best Benefit From It
+Plan Your Trip Carefully to Get the Most From It

 OK.
 Are you ready?

 Florida is a fantastic road trip destination for RV travelers because of its mild weather, large variety of entertainment venues and abundance of campgrounds.

 Here is where you will find Busch Gardens, Disney World, Universal Studios, boating, swimming, fishing, nightlife, abundant sunshine and beauties clad in tiny bikinis.

 The best time to visit is between October 15 and April 15 because during those months the weather is generally less humid and hot.
 It can and does snow in Northern Florida in the winter, so tourists are advised to choose campgrounds that are located a bit farther south than Tampa.